Genera1Developer/Project-Auto/CONTRIBUTING.md

      pipenv install --dev

 7. **Configure your Editor/IDE:** We recommend using VS Code with the Python extension.
 Configure your editor to use the virtual environment you created.
-Ensure your IDE uses `flake8` for linting, `pytest` for testing, and `black` for code formatting.
-Configure pre-commit hooks to automate code formatting and linting.
-Instructions for setting up pre-commit hooks are below.
+Ensure your IDE uses `flake8` for linting, `pytest` for testing, and `black` for code formatting. **It's highly recommended to configure pre-commit hooks to automate code formatting and linting.** Instructions for setting up pre-commit hooks are below.

 8. **Set up Environment Variables:** Refer to the `.env.example` file for the required environment variables.
 Create a `.env` file in the project root directory and populate it with the necessary values.
-It is recommended to use `python-dotenv` to load these.
-Ensure the `.env` file is added to your `.gitignore` to avoid committing sensitive information.
+It is recommended to use `python-dotenv` to load these. **Ensure the `.env` file is added to your `.gitignore` to avoid committing sensitive information.
+Never commit sensitive information to the repository.**

 9. **Set up pre-commit hooks:**
     * Install pre-